siliconwitchery/docs/s1-ecg-kit/s1-ecg-kit.md

 ## Programming

-To program the S1 ECG Kit, you will need a [J-Link enabled debugger](https://www.segger.com/products/debug-probes/j-link/) as well as a Tag Connect [6pin ARM debug connector](https://www.tag-connect.com/product/tc2030-ctx-nl-6-pin-no-legs-cable-with-10-pin-micro-connector-for-cortex-processors).
-It is also possible to use the [Nordic nRF52 Development kit](https://www.nordicsemi.com/Products/Development-hardware/nrf52-dk).
+To program the S1 ECG Kit, you will need a [J-Link enabled debugger](https://www.segger.com/products/debug-probes/j-link/) as well as a Tag Connect [6pin ARM debug cable](https://www.tag-connect.com/product/tc2030-ctx-nl-6-pin-no-legs-cable-with-10-pin-micro-connector-for-cortex-processors).
+It is also possible to use the [Nordic nRF52 development kit](https://www.nordicsemi.com/Products/Development-hardware/nrf52-dk) as a programmer via the port labeled **Debug out** on the corner of the board.

-For educational purposes, the [J-Link EDU mini](https://www.digikey.se/product-detail/en/segger-microcontroller-systems/8-08-91-J-LINK-EDU-MINI/899-1061-ND/7387472) is also a great that is low cost and small.
+For educational purposes, the [J-Link EDU mini](https://www.digikey.se/product-detail/en/segger-microcontroller-systems/8-08-91-J-LINK-EDU-MINI/899-1061-ND/7387472) is also a great option that is low cost and small.

 ---